Latest News

 “Our focus on HUD is unique, and the potential for structural impact and long-term sustainability is significant,” said LaRose, who is also a member of the Cancer Prevention and Control research program at Massey.
 “We have the opportunity to directly address the root causes of cancer disparities and promote organizational changes within HUD to improve the lives of residents living in income-based housing.”

-Additionally, the VA-ACCERT Center will serve as a hub to foster a more diverse workforce of early-career investigators, who will possess the expertise and support to guide new cancer prevention and control strategies within income-based housing communities.
+Additionally, the VA-ACCERT Center will serve as a hub to foster careers of early-stage investigators, who will possess the expertise and support to guide new cancer prevention and control strategies within income-based housing communities.

 Written by: Maggie Christ, Blake Belden